landonw10/Kickstart/README.md

 A Flutter app for managing therapy sessions, including Cryotherapy and Electrical Stimulation.
 Users can set therapy duration, choose therapies, and view a personalized therapy schedule.

-This app has only been configured for android.

 ## Features
 - Set therapy duration (hours and minutes).
 - Choose between Cryotherapy and Electrical Stimulation.